BenWiederhake/steppow/README.md

 A partial hash inversion gives no feedback about progress.
 Either the correct nonce has been found, or it hasn't.

-In simple-pow, the prover could theoretically give feedback to the caller that "x/y" steps have already completed.
+In steppow, the prover could theoretically give feedback to the caller that "x/y" steps have already completed.
 This should serve well as a progress indicator.

 ### Bonus: Free Software

 And last but not least: You can [run, study, improve and redistribute](https://en.wikipedia.org/wiki/Free_software#Definition_and_the_Four_Freedoms) to your heart's content.

+### Name

+The name comes from "Stepped Proof-of-Work".
+The backronym is "Stepped Transparent Esymmetric Practical Proof of Work" if you disregard orthography.

 ## Theory

 In some other PoW systems, the prover has to find a partial hash inverse.
-The core idea of simple-pow is to force the prover to sequentially do many simple partial hash inverses in several steps.
+The core idea of steppow is to force the prover to sequentially do many simple partial hash inverses in several steps.

 There are four parameters: